 Students interested in the Engineering: Project Lead the Way Pathway should have a strong math foundation.
-The recommended guideline is that a student has earned a B- or better in the math course the prior year.
+The recommended guideline for students entering the pathway is that they have earned a B- or better in their math course the prior year.